 My approach to psychotherapy is empathic, goal-directed, and collaborative.
 I strive to create a therapeutic environment in which patients feel comfortable and understood.
-I work with each patient to identify the thoughts and behaviors that are maintaining his or her symptoms and I use a variety of cutting-edge techniques to achieve both quick symptom relief and long-lasting change.
-My goal is to create a warm and supportive space where patients can learn new skills to transform their lives.
+I work with each patient to identify the thoughts and behaviors that are maintaining their symptoms and I use a variety of cutting-edge techniques to achieve both quick symptom relief and long-lasting change.
+My goal is to create a warm and supportive space where people can learn new skills to transform their lives.

 I treat individuals with a wide variety of concerns, including: